Taiteilija/op-kassa-for-woocommerce/README.md

 == Description ==

-This plugin integrates WooCommerce to OP-Kassa.
+This plugin integrates WooCommerce to OP Kassa.

 == Installation ==